Who calleth?--Thy Father calleth,

 Bids thee give up thy heart to Him.

-We are busy working to bring Christina Rossetti's "The Master is Come, and Calleth for Thee" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "The Master is Come, and Calleth for Thee" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Master is Come, and Calleth for Thee" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.